 - Nail Polish– the cheap stuff works great

 DO NOT FORGET TO GET A PACK OF MASON JARS!

-3) For this project, you will want to wrok semi quickly.
-Nail polish stays on the top of the water allowing you to dip.
-However after a few minutes it fuses together and if you dip your jar into it at that point, it tries to grasp on as a sheet.
+3) For this project, you will want to work semi-quickly.
+The nail polish stays on the top of the water allowing you to dip.
+However, after a few minutes, it fuses together and if you dip your jar into it at that point, it tries to grasp on as a sheet.
 This does not give you a smooth result when you pull your jar out.
 I put an example of that below.

 Before you get started on this craft you will need lots of nail polish!
-I like to buy cheap nail polish in lots of colors and these will work for your jar marbling as well.
-Here are a few sets that are inexpensive.
-If you order them, you will have tons of colors without paying like $7 a bottle at the store.
-Money savings!!!!!!!!!!!!
+I like to buy cheap nail polish in lots of colors, and these will also work for your jar marbling.

 Have you completed a project you learned about here on MomDot?
 Tag me with #MomDot so I can see!
 Plus don’t forget to visit me on Pinterest for more fun projects!